IntelliRadar: A Comprehensive Platform to Pinpoint Malicious Package Information from Cyber Intelligence: Approach

 \subsection{Malicious Package Intelligence Extraction}

-{As shown in Figure \ref{fig:gpt_analysis}(1), the web content often includes a significant amount of dispersed information related to malicious packages, which is highlighted in yellow for clarity and emphasis.
-To efficiently extract the key intelligence from these texts, we employed GPT-4 to enhance the information extraction process.
-GPT-4 possesses powerful natural language processing capabilities~\cite{min2023recent, wang2023gpt}, enabling it to identify malicious packages through contextual analysis and reasoning, and further extract relevant information.
-However, GPT still faces issues like hallucination, limiting extraction accuracy~\cite{ling2023improving}.
-To address this, we propose to first preprocess the web content to extract potential names of malicious packages.
-Then, we feed both the extracted potential malicious package information and the web content together into GPT-4 to extract more detailed and accurate malicious package information~\cite{martino2023knowledge}. }
+{As shown in Figure \ref{fig:gpt_analysis}~(1), the web content often includes a significant amount of dispersed information related to malicious packages, which is highlighted in yellow for clarity and emphasis.
+To efficiently extract the key intelligence from these texts, we employed LLM to enhance the information extraction process~\cite{min2023recent, wang2023gpt}.
+However, LLM still faces issues like hallucination, limiting extraction accuracy~\cite{ling2023improving}.
+To address this, we first preprocess the web content to extract potential names of malicious packages.
+Then, we feed both the extracted potential malicious package information and the web content together into LLM to extract more detailed and accurate malicious package information~\cite{martino2023knowledge}. }

 {The potential malicious package name extraction process is illustrated in Figure \ref{fig:gpt_analysis}~(2).
 We have observed that malicious packages on PyPI and NPM often try to deceive downstream users into downloading them by creating package names that are similar to benign packages, such as through \textit{typosquatting}~\cite{tahir2018s, vu2020typosquatting} creating package names with minor letter variations.
 As a result, the names of these malicious packages often aren't real words found in English dictionaries.
-Based on this observation, our approach is to split the web content into word blocks and remove special characters, numbers, and words that could be found in English dictionaries, only keeping intact text strings that are not present in English dictionaries, as most likely malicious package names.
-Additionally, for NPM packages which usually start with \textit{@}, we also extract those as key terms as part of potential malicious package names.}

-To extract intelligence information about malicious packages more accurately and analyze the relationships between entities, we employ the Least to Most (LtM) prompting engineering method.
-This approach first decomposes complex problems into a series of sub-problems, and then solves them incrementally from bottom to top.
-The answer to each sub-problem serves as context for the next, progressively leading to the final solution.
-Based on this method, we divide the process of package manager intelligence analysis into three key stages: entity extraction, entity relationship analysis, and entity verification.
+Based on this observation, we designed a two-step extraction pipeline.
+First, we employ the regular expression r"(?:@[a-zA-Z0-9-]+/)?[a-zA-Z0-9][a-zA-Z0-9.\_-]+" to extract strings matching package naming conventions from webpage content.
+Subsequently, we apply filtering operations to the extracted candidate package names: removing duplicates to eliminate redundancy, stripping trailing punctuation marks such as periods and commas, and filtering out common English vocabulary and stopwords, thereby retaining potential malicious package names.